 ACT (pronounced “act”) is an evidence-based model of psychotherapy that is a branch of Cognitive Behavioral Therapy (CBT).
 It is similar to CBT in it's structure, with an intentional focus on goals and treatment plans and the use of homework.
 However, ACT differs from traditional CBT in that it is more focused on mindfulness and aims to increase psychological flexibility.

 The goal of ACT is to work towards “acceptance” of what is outside of your control and to make a commitment to change things that are inside your control, in order to improve and enrich your life.
 ACT does this by helping you utilize mindfulness skills to lessen the impact of painful thoughts and feelings that are an inevitable part of life, clarify values, and make conscious steps toward moving in the direction of those values.

-fACT is a new model of brief therapy (25-30 minutes long) that is a highly condensed version of a well-established longer-term treatment called Acceptance and Commitment Therapy ACT - (See above).
+fACT is a new model of brief therapy (25-30 minutes long) that is a highly condensed version of a well-established longer-term treatment called Acceptance and Commitment Therapy ACT.

-fACT's emphasis is on helping people connect with personal values and engaging in committed actions that are consistent with their core values.
-Instead of focusing on emotional control, fACT helps people focus on regaining a desired quality of life.
+There is a greater emphasis is on helping people connect with personal values and engaging in committed actions that are consistent with their core values, instead of focusing on emotional control helping people focus on regaining a desired quality of life.

 These sessions are also affordable in that they are typically half the cost of a regular session and have been demonstrated to work as a stand alone session or with only a few session being required to achieve a significant reduction in reported issues.
 This helps overcome the access to care barrier many have to deal with and allows for more appointment times to be offered.